-The South Florida Water Management District (District), in partnership with other agencies and private landowners, is aggressively and successfully achieving interim milestones toward restoration of the Everglades ecosystem.
-Concurrent with the construction of more than 42,000 acres of treatment wetlands, the District and other groups are conducting water quality research, ecosystem-wide planning and regulatory programs to ensure a sound foundation for science-based decision-making.
+The District, in partnership with other agencies and private landowners, is aggressively and successfully achieving interim milestones toward restoration of the Everglades ecosystem.
+Concurrent with the construction of more than 42,000 acres of treatment wetlands, known as Stormwater Treatment Areas, or STAs, the District and other groups are conducting water quality research, ecosystem-wide planning and regulatory programs to ensure a sound, scientific foundation for decision-making.
 Florida's 1994 Everglades Forever Act establishes both interim and long-term water quality goals to ultimately achieve restoration and protection of the Everglades Protection Area.
 The Act recognizes that additional measures may be required to achieve compliance with long-term water quality standards.
-The interim program encompasses those activities underway to reduce phosphorus (P) concentrations to a long-term average of 50 parts per billion (ppb), and includes the Everglades Construction Project and the Everglades Agricultural Area best management practices (BMPs).
-The long-term goal is to combine point-source, basin-level and regional solutions in a system-wide approach to ensure that all waters discharged to the EPA are achieving water quality goals by December 31, 2006.
-With respect to nutrients, the long-term goal is to reduce nutrient discharges to levels that do not cause an imbalance in natural populations of aquatic flora or fauna.
+The interim program encompasses those activities underway to reduce phosphorus (P) concentrations to a long-term average of 50 parts per billion (ppb), and includes the Everglades Construction Project and Everglades Agricultural Area best management practices (BMPs, Chapter 5).
+The long-term goal is to combine point-source, basin-level and regional solutions in a system-wide approach to ensure that all waters discharged to the EPA are achieving water quality goals by December 31, 2006 (Chapters 6 and 11).
+With respect to nutrients, the longterm goal is to reduce nutrient discharges to levels that do not cause an imbalance in natural populations of aquatic flora or fauna (Chapter 3).

 Successful implementation of the long-term water quality strategies will require integration of numerous research, planning, regulatory and construction activities, as represented in Figure 1-2.
-The interrelationships among these activities and their anticipated time frames are diagrammed in more detail in Figure 1-3.
+The interrelationships among these activities and their anticipated time frames are presented in more detail in Figure 1-3.
 This section describes how these activities will be synchronized to ensure that implementation decisions incorporate the best available information: true adaptive management in practice.
-Individual project management plans have been developed for each of these activities (Everglades Program Management Plan, District and DEP 1997).
-This section, and the others referenced herein, also fulfill the requirement of Special Condition 5 of the U.S. Army Corps of Engineers Section 404 permit for a draft strategy to ensure that water discharged from the STAs (except STA 1 East) meet applicable water quality standards by December 31, 2006.
-As a draft, this document recognizes that many scientific, engineering, regulatory and other uncertainties remain that will significantly influence the development of a final strategy.
-Presently, the magnitude and complexity of these uncertainties preclude the finalization of the District's strategy.
-However, an immediate benefit of this document is that it establishes the foundation upon which the final strategy will be based.
-Complete descriptions of alternative water quality measures presently being considered are presented, along with descriptions of the proposed rationale for selection of the recommended alternatives, and considerations of flexibility to adjust to potential ranges of phosphorus criteria.
-Investigations of basin-specific solutions will result in schedules for implementation of the strategy and descriptions of the implementation of operational plans.
-Revisions/updates to predictive models such as those in the Programmatic Environmental
+Individual project management plans have been developed for each of these activities (Everglades Program Management Plan, SFWMD and DEP, 1997).
+This section, and the others referenced herein, also partially fulfill the requirement of Special Condition 5 of the U.S. Army Corps of Engineers Section 404 permit for a strategy to ensure that water discharged from the STAs (except STA-1 East) meet applicable water quality standards by December 31, 2006.

+This document recognizes that many scientific, engineering, regulatory and other uncertainties remain that will significantly influence the final plan.
+Presently, the magnitude and complexity of these uncertainties preclude the finalization of the District's plan.
+However, an immediate benefit of this document is that it establishes the foundation upon which the final plan will be based.
+Chapter 8 describes alternative water quality measures that are presently being considered, along with the proposed rationale for selection of the recommended alternatives and considerations of flexibility to adjust to potential ranges of phosphorus criteria.
+Investigations of basin-specific solutions will result in schedules for implementation of the strategy and descriptions of the implementation of operational plans (Chapter 11).
+Revisions/updates to predictive models such as those in the Programmatic Environmental Impact Statement for cattail response, periphyton response and hydropattern changes are not presently available.